Beyond The Funnel: Customer Lifecycle Marketing

 Here are a few ways today’s brands are successfully implementing lifecycle marketing.

-Ready to adopt consumer lifecycle marketing for your brand?
+Ready to adopt lifecycle marketing for your brand?
 Before you get started, check out these tips to help you optimize the process:

 • Create a strategy for each step in the cycle, making sure there aren’t any gaps in the flow.